 2 tablespoons chopped tomatoes

 1 tablespoon finely chopped bell pepper

 1 tablespoon chopped green onions

 Lightly spray the inside of a 12-ounce (or larger) microwaveable coffee mug with cooking spray.

 Add the egg, egg whites, milk, salt, and pepper to the mug.
 Using a fork, whisk together.
-Stir in the spinach, onion, bell pepper, and tomatoes.
+Stir in the spinach, tomatoes, red onion, and bell pepper.

-Microwave, covered, on 100 percent power (high) for 1 minute.
+Microwave, covered, on 100% power (high) for 1 minute.
 Microwave in 30-second intervals (to prevent overcooking) for 2 to 3 minutes, or until the eggs are puffy and set.

 Top with the green onions.
 Serve immediately.